tusharf5/tusharsharma.dev/content/posts/2019-08-24/index.md

 ---
-uid: "deep-dive-how-does-ssh-really-work"
+uid: 'deep-dive-how-does-ssh-really-work'
-title: "Deep Dive - How Does SSH Really Work?"
+title: 'Deep Dive - How Does SSH Really Work?'
-category: "Devbits"
+category: 'Devbits'
 draft: false
 tags:
   - ssh
   - public key encryption
   - symmetric encryption
   - asymmetric encryption
-excerpt: "SSH makes accessing remote servers super easy and secure.
-But how it does that is the real interesting part."
+excerpt: 'SSH makes accessing remote servers super easy and secure.
+But how it does that is the real interesting part.'
 ---

 ![SSH Internals and How It Works](./ssh.png)